-Portland has seven conservation districts, all located in North and Northeast Portland, created as a result of a neighborhood planning effort, the Albina Community Plan.
+Portland has six conservation districts, all located in North and Northeast Portland, created as a result of a neighborhood planning effort, the Albina Community Plan.
 Documents created as part of this plan include historical background information about each area.
 See Historic Districts in the Albina Community Plan (1992).
 Follow the links below to maps of all the conservation districts and lists of properties in those districts.

 Finding more information

 There are many potential sources of information.
 For historic districts which are listed in the National Register, the original nomination form is usually the best place to start.
 Nomination forms contain a wealth of information about the district's physical attributes, historical context, and significant architectural characteristics and historical associations.
 They also contain bibliographies that point to additional sources.
 The State Historic Preservation Office maintains copies of all National Register Historic District nominations in Oregon.
 Their web site includes a list of Oregon properties that have been listed.